Lee Kuan Yew: Cultural depictions

 In 1979, oil painter Chua Mia Tee depicted Lee's return from London after the Merdeka Talks.
+In the early 1980s, Lee agreed to have a sculpture and oil painting of him done, on the condition that they not be exhibited in his lifetime.
+The works, respectively by British sculptor Sydney Harpley and American portrait painter Marion Pike, were commissioned by a group of Singaporeans, including first Chief Minister David Marshall.
+They are now part of the National Heritage Board's national collection, but only the bronze bust has gone on public display, briefly at the Istana and Parliament House.
+An artist's proof of the sculpture was exhibited in 2025.

-In 1991, Chua presented an oil painting of Lee to the Minister himself, depicting him against a backdrop of Singapore's transformation.
+In 1991, Chua Mia Tee presented an oil painting of Lee to the Minister himself, depicting him against a backdrop of Singapore's transformation.
+The untitled painting was commissioned by fifth president Ong Teng Cheong.
 In 1992, artist Lai Kui Fang presented historical oil paintings of Lee's 1959 swearing-in ceremony as prime minister, which are now part of the National Museum of Singapore's collection.
+Also in 1992, watercolourist Ong Kim Seng painted Lee visiting the aftermath of the Bukit Ho Swee fire, based on a 1961 photograph.
+The painting was reproduced in The Straits Times and sold to an unknown collector.
+In 2025, Ong recreated the painting, on a larger canvas, for an exhibition.

 In 2008, artist Ben Puah unveiled Hero, a solo exhibition of Lee portraits at Forth Gallery.
 In 2009, artist Richard Lim Han presented Singapore Guidance Angel, a solo exhibition of Lee portraits at Forth Gallery.
 In the same year, freelance designer, Christopher "Treewizard" Pereira, began making caricature figurines of Lee which range from 12 cm to 30 cm.
 Comics artist and painter Sonny Liew depicted Lee as part of the series Eric Khoo is a Hotel Magnate at Mulan Gallery.
 In addition, Cultural Medallion recipient Tan Swie Hian also began a painting of Lee and his late wife titled A Couple.
 The painting, which took Tan five years to complete, was partially damaged by a fire in 2013.
-It depicts Lee and Kwa in their youth, is based on a 1946 black-and-white photograph of the couple in Cambridge University, and incorporates in its background Tan's poem in memory of Kwa.
+It depicts Lee and Kwa in their youth, is based on a 1946 black-and-white photograph of the couple in Cambridge University and incorporates in its background Tan's poem in memory of Kwa.
 A Couple was purchased by art collector Wu Hsioh Kwang.